 Bristol is distinctive for the way in which we blend historical and theoretical study with practice-based investigations of film and television.
 You will have the opportunity to develop and extend your interests across a broad spectrum of subjects and approaches and through a variety of teaching methods.

-Units include an introduction to analysing film and television, as well as explorations of significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.
+The curriculum progresses from introductory units, which use specific topics to teach you how to analyse film and television, to more advanced units that cover significant historical movements, contemporary practices and the theoretical concepts that underpin, inform and shape film and television.

 What kind of student would this course suit?

 This subject is suitable for those with an interest in and passion for film and television.
 You will study these areas in an academic context and engage creatively with the practice of film-making.

 Our courses offer a combination of conceptual, historical and practical study.
 They would be particularly suitable for students who wish to develop a deep understanding of film, television and film-making skills through a rigorous and multifaceted degree.

 Teaching is delivered through a combination of lectures, seminars, tutorials, practical workshops and supervisions.